bkryza/clang-uml/README.md

   * For Boost-based projects try [commands_to_compilation_database](https://github.com/tee3/commands_to_compilation_database)

 ### Invocation
-By default, `config-uml` will assume that the configuration file `.clanguml` and compilation database `compile_commands.json` files are in the current directory, so if they are in the top level directory of a project, simply run:
+By default, `config-uml` will assume that the configuration file `.clang-uml` and compilation database `compile_commands.json` files are in the current directory, so if they are in the top level directory of a project, simply run: